rng-guy/NFSMWBartender/README.txt

 v1.2.00: Improved thread safety of cop-spawn interceptor functions v1.2.01: Rephrased spawning-related entries in "LIMITATIONS" section of README v1.2.02: Removed redundant push / pop instructions

+v1.3.00: Fixed the Heat-level update in free-roam and a rare bug of the game miscounting cops